bdnffreud/site/content/post/post_1.md

 ---
-title: The complex interplay between adolescent substance use and internalizing and externalizing symptoms
+title: The complex interplay between adolescent substance use, internalizing and externalizing symptoms
 subtitle: ""
 summary: ""
 authors: